 Our two marketing experts have between them a prodigious level of experience working with some of the world's leading retail and publishing businesses.

-Today, they are transforming the marketing of two very different brands - one a locally-based NGO but of universal relevance, the other most definitely global and a premier benchmark in the fashion world.
+They are transforming the marketing of two very different brands - one a locally-based NGO but of universal relevance, the other most definitely global and a premier benchmark in the fashion world.

 Both organisations have radically evolved their product offer and their understanding of their target audience over recent years, and now have real news to deliver to the outside world.